• sectors-we-work-in-banner

 Our AI Law Business Guide

-We recently published our AI Business Guide which aims to help both in-house lawyers and senior executives in improving their understanding of AI and some of the key legal issues associated with it.
+We recently updated our AI Business Guide which aims to help both in-house lawyers and senior executives in improving their understanding of AI and some of the key legal issues associated with it.
+As AI continues to develop, so too have the legal and commercial considerations around its deployment.
 The Guide includes contributions from practice area experts from across the Firm to provide a perspective on the legal implications of AI and how the rapid development of different types and branches of AI creates additional and more complex issues that require consideration.

 The EU AI Act: A Beginner's Guide for UK and International Businesses Using AI